hectorgil/Rustico_old/README.md

 #Type of Box (periodic/cutsky): 'periodic' for periodic boxes with boundary conditions. 'cutsky' for actual observations or mocks which include sky mask

 #Type of file (ascii/gadget): 'ascii' is the option required for 'cutsky'. 'periodic' option allows 'ascii' files or 'gadget' files.
+Gadget units assumed kpc/h.
 See 'ascii file structure' below for the format of the file

 #Number of gadget files(int): In case the gadget boxes are split in more than 1 gadget file